Separating Times for One-Dimensional General Diffusions: Proof of the Main Theorem

-Let \(\{L^x_t (\X) \colon (t, x) \in \mathbb{R}_+ \times \mathbb{R}\}\) be a jointly continuous modification\footnote{Notice that \(\X\) is a continuous \(\Q_{x_0}\)-martingale, as it is a stopped Brownian motion under \(\Q_{x_0}\), and recall \cite[Theorem~VI.1.7]{RY}.} of the local time process of \(\X\) under \(\Q_{x_0}\).
+where \(W\) is a standard Brownian motion.
+Let \(\{L^x_t (\X) \colon (t, x) \in \mathbb{R}_+ \times \mathbb{R}\}\) be a jointly continuous modification\footnote{Notice that \(\X\) is a continuous \(\Q_{x_0}\)-martingale, as it is a stopped Brownian motion under \(\Q_{x_0}\), and recall \cite[Theorem~VI.1.7]{RY}.} of the semimartingale local time of \(\X\) under \(\Q_{x_0}\).
 Then, as \(\s\) is the difference of two convex functions on \([a', c'] \subset (a, c)\), the generalized It\^o formula (Lemma~\ref{lem: occ smg} and\footnote{Recall that here $\s'$ denotes the \emph{right-hand} derivative, so we need the left-continuous (in the space variable) local time process in the generalized It\^o formula.
 But in the present context the local time process is jointly continuous.} Remark~\ref{rem:021022a1}) yields that \(\Q_{x_0}\)-a.s.

 where \(\s''(dx)\) denotes the (signed) second derivative measure of \(\s\) defined on $(a',c']$ by \(\s'' ((x, y]) = \s'(y) - \s'(x)\) for all \(a' \leq x \leq y \leq c'\).
 Of course, by the equivalence of \(\P_{x_0}\) and \(\Q_{x_0}\) on \(\mathcal{F}_\xi\), this equality also holds under \(\P_{x_0}\).
 Thus, under \(\P_{x_0}\), we get